marcomuser/conformal/src/valibot/README.md

 ## Field Schemas

-Conformal's field schemas are preprocessing wrappers that handle common form input patterns automatically.
+These field schemas are preprocessing wrappers that handle common form input patterns automatically by using conformal's set of coerce functions internally.
 They convert empty strings to `undefined`, coerce string inputs to appropriate types (numbers, dates, booleans), and handle `File` objects.
 They're fully compatible with Valibot and can be mixed with regular Valibot schemas.

 ```typescript
 import * as vf from "conformal/valibot";